hyperledger/besu-docs/docs/Concepts/Permissioning/Permissioning-Overview.md

 A permissioned network enables node permissioning and account permissioning, allowing only specified nodes and accounts to access the network.

-!!! important "Permissioning is not Privacy"
+!!! important "Permissioning is not privacy"

     In peer-to-peer networks, node permissioning enforces rules on nodes you control.